This website was created to accomplish the following:

 - Refer for help

 NDSU strives to create a safe and healthy learning environment.
 As members of the campus-community, you interact with students on a regular basis and may observe behaviors that concern you or are unusual for a student.
-When a student's behavior goes beyond the normal classroom disturbances and appears distressed (to be in crisis) you can contact the BIT for assistance.
+When a student's behavior goes beyond the normal classroom disturbances and appears distressed (to be in crisis) you can contact the Care Team for assistance.
 We will evaluate the circumstances and determine the appropriate plan of action for the student.

 FERPA provides many specific exceptions when faculty and staff can disclose education records without specific student consent.
 Many of these exceptions are provided in the regulations to allow for the reasonable and practical workings of an educational institution.